GETProtocol/GETProtocolCoreV1.0-DEPRECIATED/README.md

 ---

 ### 2. getNFT Ownership Functions Specification
 The getNFT contract manages the ownership and metadata management of event-assets on-chain.
-The getNFT engine (and its blockchain nodes) are
+The getNFT engine (and its blockchain nodes) have access to the GET Protocol custody vault.
+This system holds all the HD wallets derivations of all the users in the system that prefer to have their keys managed by a specialized third party.

 **A.  primaryMint: Issuance of getNFT to address.**
 This action is triggered when a ticket is sold to a fan/user.
 Triggering the creation of the digital twin of the ticket.